MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

    ![Review and create the workspace](./media/azure-quantum-preview-terms.png)

 > [!NOTE]
 > Pricing for Azure Quantum varies by provider.
-Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information.
+Please consult the information in the Providers tab of your Azure Quantum workspace in the Azure portal for the most up-to-date pricing information, or visit the [Azure Quantum pricing page](https://azure.microsoft.com/pricing/details/azure-quantum/).

 ## Define your optimization problem